lokalise/i18n-ally/README.md

 3. Configure your `locales` path.
 There are three ways to do that:
    - Open **Command Palette** (`Ctrl-Shift-P` or `⌘⇧P`), type `VueI18n Ally: Auto detect locales path` then press enter.
    - Open **Command Palette** (`Ctrl-Shift-P` or `⌘⇧P`), type `VueI18n Ally: Manual configure locales path` then press enter and follow the guide.
    - Modify the `settings.json` file of your VSCode, adding `vue-i18n-ally.localesPath` manually.
-This field can be a string or an array of string.

 ## 🐞 Known issuses